 The result… I love my floating saying.
 It looks like an expensive float mounted piece of art but cost me just a couple dollars.
 Next I want to get some deeper frames so I can add some more float mount art, but keep the glass too.
 Either way, this how to float mount art the easy way tutorial will work!

-If you want to see the how to, click the arrow below.
 Also, I shared 5 cheater ways to fake great handwriting over at Silhouette School today.
 Now there is no reason not to finish off all the walls in the house!